ucrawler/nntplexer/README.md

 - 1 gbit throughput per vm core, backends are tried in sequential order by priority in case of missing article.
 - You need
 - 1 or more hetzner 2 core vm's for internal and
-- 1 upto 4 hetzner 1 core vm's for external (RRDNS) and
+- 1 upto 4 hetzner 1 core vm's for external (RRDNS) (SSL offloading) and
 - 1 or more accounts from https://whatsmyuse.net/ for every internal backend backbone.
 - Clients are load balanced using ip hash, client accounts use the same internal always so your other internal backbone accounts are protected. :-)
 - Destroy and re-create VM when reaching 20 TB to reset bandwidth and avoid paying the 1 EUR per TB surcharge.